Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - One example of the systematic application of operant conditioning principles is the `token system`, which rewards a person for desired behavior with a token such as a poker chip or some kind of play money.
-Although it is most frequently employed in institutional settings for individuals with relatively serious problems and sometimes with children as a classroom management technique
+Although it is most frequently employed in institutional settings for individuals with relatively serious problems and sometimes with children as a classroom management technique
 - **Contingency contracting** `Page 605`
 - Behavioural therapists also use observational learning .
 - **Dialectical behavior therapy** A form